FIRE 7: Automatic Reduction with Modular Approach: Modular approach

 \subsection{Reducing for multiple numerical probes simultaneously}

-Working withing the modular approach has its disadvantages.
-One of those is that the overheads for solving the linear system of equations become too large compared with the actual solving, i.e.\ performing modular arithmetic operations during Gaussian elimination.
-To decrease the overheads and also to decrease the number of table files stored on disk, we created a FIRE variant that performs reduction at multiple probe points at the same time.
-By default {\tt FIRE7} uses $16$ points is this variant, and this can be changed by the {\tt configure} script which requires a full rebuild of {\tt FIRE}.
+Working within the modular approach has its disadvantages.
+One of those is that the overhead for solving the linear system of equations becomes too large compared with the actual solving, i.e.\ performing modular arithmetic operations during Gaussian elimination.
+To decrease the overhead and also to decrease the number of table files stored on disk, we created a FIRE variant that performs reduction at multiple probe points at the same time.
+By default {\tt FIRE7} uses $16$ points in this variant, and this can be changed by the {\tt configure} script which requires a full rebuild of {\tt FIRE}.

 To use such a reduction program one should call the {\tt bin/FIRE7mp} binary (where {\tt m} stands for multiple) with almost the same syntax, but adding a plus symbol at the places where the variables differ.
 The following examples are valid: